-Traditional: Once identified, the traditional methods of engaging prospects included phone calls, emails, and scheduled meetings, whether in person or over the phone.
+Traditional: Once identified, the traditional methods of engaging prospects included phone calls, emails, direct mail and scheduled meetings, whether in person or over the phone.
 Again, the main element of these interactions is time.
 Unscheduled phone calls and emails demand the buyer’s attention and in-person meetings require travel time.

 Modern: The modern techniques include liking and commenting on the prospect’s social posts.
 Sellers can also share content with a prospect that addresses their business challenges.
 These techniques allow buyers to engage with sellers when it is convenient for them, not the other way around.

 Similarly, reps can follow companies to see recent news such as a new round of funding, an acquisition, or new C-level executives.
 Then, sellers can engage a potential customer using the PVC Sales Methodology TM, which incorporates three key factors:

-Through this messaging strategy, sellers can personalize their outreach by referring to news about the prospect’s company, add a specific piece of content that addresses the challenges they face, and a soft call-to-action to induce a response.
+Through this messaging strategy, sellers can personalize their customer interactions by referring to news about the prospect’s company, add a specific piece of content that addresses the challenges they face, and a soft call-to-action to induce a response.
 This increases the positive sentiment of personal connections and helps to build and create relationships and sales opportunities.

 How to use both: Modern selling techniques often achieve more success at this stage because they leverage tools that previously did not exist.
 Regardless of the tools used, the goal is the same: sellers should attempt to build a long-term relationship with a prospect built on trust by providing value.

 This includes asking qualifying questions to better understand their specific business challenges, providing content that addresses those pain points, and identifying the concerns of the other members of a buying committee.

-However, the best methods of achieving these goals now are through social selling ideas on digital channels to provide buyers the flexibility to respond when it is convenient to them, not by pestering them with unscheduled phone calls.Balance traditional selling techniques and #ModernSales approaches to find, engage, and connect with qualified prospects! @KurtShaver #ModernSelling #Leadership #DigitalSales Click To Tweet
+However, the best methods of achieving these goals now are through social selling ideas on digital channels to provide buyers the flexibility to respond when it is convenient to them, not by pestering them with unscheduled phone calls.Balance traditional selling techniques and #ModernSales approaches to find, engage, and connect with qualified prospects! @M_3Jr #ModernSelling #Leadership #DigitalSales Click To Tweet

 #3 Connecting with Prospects